Influence of the Spectral Energy Distribution of Reionization-Era Sources on the Lyman-$\alpha$ Forest: Results

 Following the efforts made by \citet{garaldi2022} to create a synthetic version of observations, in Figure \ref{fig:excess_transmission} we present the excess IGM transmissivity relative to its average across all $r$, expressed as $ T(r) / \langle T \rangle - 1 $, at $ z = 6 $, 6.5, and 7.
+Note that, although the hydrodynamical simulation volume is periodic, the radiative transfer is performed in post-processing without imposing periodic boundary conditions as we discussed in Section \ref{section:2.3}.
+Hence, the maximum distance reaches upto $\sim30$ cMpc which corresponds to the simulation boxsize.
 The general trend of the curves is mostly the same at all redshifts.
 In the vicinity of the sources they show a negative value (almost reaching -1, i.e. complete suppression of incoming flux), expressing an anti-correlation between source proximity and Ly$\alpha$ transmission.
-At larger radii, instead, they reach a peak indicating positive correlation, and finally, at $r \geq 20 \rm{cMpc}$, all models converge to zero since the local transmission becomes the same as the average one.
+At larger radii, instead, they reach a peak indicating positive correlation, and finally, at $r \geq 20 \ \rm{cMpc}$, all models converge to zero since the local transmission becomes the same as the average one.
 Our simulations reveal an excess transmissivity at $ r \leq 10 $ cMpc.
 As redshift increases, we observe that the amplitude of the excess transmission increases and shifts to larger distances.
 This behaviour arises due to three key factors, namely that at earlier times there are: (i) lower overdensities, which limit the suppression of Ly$\alpha$ flux near sources due to weaker hydrogen recombination; (ii) smaller ionized bubbles, which restrict the distance at which flux is enhanced; and (iii) a rapid decline in the average transmissivity $ \langle T \rangle $, while highly ionized regions continue to produce localized transmission spikes.
 These factors collectively shape the evolution of Ly$\alpha$ transmissivity and its dependence on source proximity over cosmic time.

 In the bottom panels of Figure \ref{fig:excess_transmission}, we show the fractional difference in excess transmission relative to the \texttt{SS} model.
 At $z = 6$, in the regions closest to the sources ($r \lesssim 9~\rm{cMpc}$), the \texttt{AGN-PL}, \texttt{SOFT-PL}, and \texttt{BB} models exhibit the strongest excess transmission, peaking at small distances before gradually declining outward.
 In contrast, the \texttt{BS+ISM+XRBs} model yields the lowest excess transmission, while the \texttt{SS+ISM+XRBs} model transitions from negative deviations at $ r \lesssim 6.5~\rm{cMpc}$ to positive deviations at larger radii.
 At $z = 6.5$, the transition to positive excess transmission shifts to $r \lesssim 4~\rm{cMpc}$, and by $z = 7$ to $r \leq 2~\rm{cMpc}$.
 In the regions with positive excess transmission, the \texttt{AGN-PL}, \texttt{SOFT-PL}, and \texttt{BB} models consistently produce the largest deviations, showing a peak at intermediate distances that is most prominent at $z = 6.5$ and $7$, while the overall excess transmission decreases by $z = 6$.
 Meanwhile, the \texttt{BS+ISM+XRBs} and \texttt{SS+ISM+XRBs} models remain slightly negative, with deviations $\sim 10\%$ lower than \texttt{SS}.